samsonloftin/The-Memory-Game/README.md

 - [ ] Better Winning Animations

 ## Contributing
 The [original repository](https://github.com/udacity/fend-project-memory-game) is starter code for _all_ Udacity students.
-This was a project built by the team at Udacity for the [Front-End Web Development Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) course.
+The original project was built by the team at Udacity for the [Front-End Web Development Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) course.